-Santa Barbara’s original Mission, founded in 1786, was destroyed by a major earthquake in 1812, and this mural commemorates the 1820s re-building of today’s two-towered 'Queen of the Missions', California’s 10th of 21 missions.
+Santa Barbara’s original Mission, founded in 1786, was the 10th of California's 21 missions.
+It was destroyed by a major earthquake in 1812, and re-built as today’s two-towered 'Queen of the Missions.'

 Photo Credits - Robert Dickey and Robert Ooley except as otherwise noted.

-We hope you enjoy your tour experience and we welcome your feedback.
+We hope you enjoyed your tour experience and we welcome your feedback.
 Please go to our feedback page.